-These financial statements have been prepared on Liquidation basis.
+These financial statements have been prepared on a historical cost convention and on an accrual basis.

 (iii) Use of estimates and judgment

 The preparation of the financial statements in conformity with Ind AS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from those estimates.